Central Michigan University: Organization and administration

 Central Michigan University is governed by a board of trustees, whose eight members are appointed by the Governor of Michigan with advice and consent of the Michigan Senate for terms of eight years.
 The board appoints and reviews the President of Central Michigan University, currently Neil J. MacKinnon.
-Nancy E. Mathews was appointed as Provost and Executive Vice President of Central Michigan University on August 1, 2022, by President Robert O. Davies.
+Paula Lancaster was appointed as Provost and Executive Vice President of Central Michigan University on February 1, 2025, having served as interim provost and executive vice president since September 10, 2024.

 Academics

 Undergraduate admissions

 CMU is considered "selective" by U.S. News & World Report.
 For the Class of 2025 (enrolled fall 2021), CMU received 18,517 applications and accepted 14,273 (77.1%).
 Of those accepted, 1,909 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 13.4%.
 CMU's freshman retention rate is 77%, with 61.7% going on to graduate within six years.

 Of the 57% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1010–1223.
 Of the 10% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 19.25 and 26.

 Central Michigan University has seen a dramatic decline in enrollment in recent years.
 Between 2012 and 2022, CMU had a 46% drop in total enrollment.